 Stage Process Planning Business Case, Approved Budget and Specification of works to be completed.
-Project Control Group (PCG) to be established where appropriate Registration EOI must be registered in eBMS/Nimblex and approved by the relevant Director prior to the time and date specified by the Procurement Unit.
-Advertising EOI advertised in a locally distributed newspaper and/or online through the E-Tender Portal.
-EOI documents available by registering through the E-Tender Portal www.eprocure.com.au/ballarat/ Period There is no set period for an EOI to be advertised, this would be dependent on the information to be returned.
+Project Control Group (PCG) to be established where appropriate Registration EOI must be registered in the Procurement and Contract Management system and approved by the relevant Director prior to the time and date specified by the Procurement Unit.
+Advertising EOI advertised in a locally distributed newspaper and/or online through the Council's E-Tender Portal.
+Period There is no set period for an EOI to be advertised, this would be dependent on the information to be returned.
 A minimum of two weeks is suggested.
 EOI's lodged or received by Council after the closing time are deemed to be late and will be disqualified and ineligible for consideration.
-Unless an electronic submission has commenced using eProcure prior to the closing date/time, and the transmission is interrupted.
-When the commencement of submission transfer is verified by eProcure, the submission will be deemed to be received.
+Unless an electronic submission has commenced using Council's E-Tender Portal prior to the closing date/time, and the transmission is interrupted.
+When the commencement of submission transfer is verified by Council's E- Tender Portal, the submission will be deemed to be received.
 Evaluation EOI submissions are provided to the evaluation panel members.
-Each panel member scores the submissions in eBMS/Nimblex independently of other evaluation panel members.
+Each panel member scores the submissions in the Procurement and Contract Management system independently of other evaluation panel members.
 Once all evaluation panel members have scored the submissions, an evaluation meeting is arranged including a representative from the Procurement Unit.
 Final scores are agreed.
 Invitation to The decision to invite selected companies to tender can only be Tender completed after an Evaluation Report has been completed and approved by the CEO.
 The Procurement Unit in liaison with the project manager will prepare Invitation to Tender and advise the successful and unsuccessful Invitees of the procurement outcome.
 Unsuccessful Invitees are provided an opportunity to receive feedback on their submission.
-Tender procedure NOTE : Dependant on the information required during the Tender process above is then the open period may be less than three weeks.
-The tender is not required followed to be publicly advertised.
+Tender NOTE: Dependant on the information required during the Tender procedure process the open period may be less than three weeks.
+The tender is not above is then required to be publicly advertised. followed Togaliou to be publicly devertible. l